ddubson/react-webpack-starter/README.md

 npm run start
 ```

-This project has webpack and babel configured from scratch so you have full control of customizations to add should you choose to.
+This project has webpack and babel configured from scratch so you have full control of customizations to add or remove should you choose to.

 ## Commands available

-#### Build
+#### Building for production

 Building the project for production use:

-`npm run build`
+`npm run dist`

-uses webpack to transpile all the resources in the project into the `dist/` directory.
+uses babel to transpile all the resources in the project into the `dist/` directory.

 #### Run locally